 Federal Work Study

 Federal Work-Study is one of the Campus-Based Aid Programs.
 This program provides University and community service jobs to Ohio University students who qualify.
-Work-Study awards are based on the results of your Free Application for Federal Student Aid (FAFSA).
-Only students who have been awarded Federal Work-Study on their OHIO Student Center can view and select a Work-Study position.
+Work-Study is based on the results of your Free Application for Federal Student Aid (FAFSA).
+Only students who have been offered Federal Work-Study on their OHIO Student Center can view and select a Work-Study position.

 How do I apply for Federal Work-Study?

-- Complete the FAFSA annually at http://fafsa.gov by Ohio University's first-priority consideration date of January 15.
+- Complete the FAFSA annually by Ohio University's first-priority consideration date of February 15.

 - Mark 'yes' to the question on the FAFSA that asks if you are interested in student employment.

-- Federal Work-Study awards are determined at the time of financial aid awarding.
+- Federal Work-Study is determined at the time financial aid is offered.

 How do I select a Federal Work-Study position?